 73V.
-(1) The Governor may by proclamation except from the provisions of this Division any document or class of documents specified in the proclamation.
+(1) The Governor may by proclamation except from the provisions of this Division any document or class of documents specified in the proclamation6.

-(2) The Governor may by subsequent proclamation revoke or vary any proclamation made under subsection (1) of this section.
+(2) The Governor may by subsequent proclamation revoke or vary any proclamation made under subsection (1).

-[Section 73V inserted by No. 20 of 1966 s.
-22.]
+[Section 73V inserted by No. 20 of 1966 s.22.]